 Above and Below: Shit-faced participants celebrate the absense of victory.

-you've had a chance to throw it.
+a putter until you've had a chance to throw it.

 Never try to keep more than 300 separate thoughts in your mind during your swing.